FrancisCrickInstitute/network_invsync/README.md

 - Misspelt LibreNMS as LibraNMS :-( Corrected throughout.

 ### Version 08.07.2021
 - Updated LibreNMS module to correctly handle iPattern and xPattern of hostname to be included and excluded from Invertory Sync.

+### Version 24.09.2021
+- Updated LibreNMS module so it matches on 'network', 'firewall' and 'wireless' device type, not just 'network'.
+- Updated LibreNMS, NetDisco and ISE module so hostname is partitioned into component parts hostname.company.domain any only capture hostname.
+Using domain stripping was inconsistent.